-He was Attorney-General from 2008 to 2010, having previously served as served as Solicitor-General from 2006 to 2008.
-He has also been Judge Advocate-General, as well as serving as member of the board of directors of the Monetary Authority of Singapore and the Presidential Council for Minority Rights.
+He served as Attorney-General from 2008 to 2010, having previously been Solicitor-General from 2006 to 2008.
+He has also been Judge Advocate-General and a member of the Presidential Council for Minority Rights and the board of directors of the Monetary Authority of Singapore.

-From 1992 to 1996 he was a Nominated Member of Parliament, during which time he was instrumental in the passage of the Maintenance of Parents Act, which he introduced as a private member’s bill.
+He was a Nominated Member of Parliament (1992 to 1996), during which time he was instrumental in the passage of the Maintenance of Parents Act, which he introduced as a private member’s bill.
 From 1995 to 1997 he was Legal Adviser to the President and Council of Presidential Advisers.

 From 1998 to 2006 he was Singapore’s ambassador to Germany, Greece, the European Communities, the European Union, Belgium, the Netherlands, Luxembourg and the Holy See.
 He was awarded the Grand Cross of the Order of St Gregory the Great by the Holy See in 2006.
 In 2007 he was an alternate member of the High Level Task Force on Drafting of the ASEAN Charter (serving as Singapore delegation leader during the later half of the process) and presented the completed Charter to the ASEAN Foreign Ministers for signing by the Heads of Government at the Thirteenth ASEAN Summit in November of that year.

-Professor Woon is the author of several law books, including Walter Woon on Company Law (now in its third edition), which is a standard text on company law used in law and business schools in Singapore; Woon’s Corporations Law, a commentary on the Companies Act of Singapore; and The ASEAN Charter: A Commentary.
-He has also published articles in the Malayan Law Journal, the Malaya Law Review, the Singapore Journal of Legal Studies, the Securities Industry Review, the Law Society Journal, the Singapore Academy of Law Journal, the Australian Journal of Corporate Law, the Pacific Rim Law and Policy Journal, the Korean Society of International Law Journal and the Chinese (Taiwan) Yearbook of International Law and Affairs.
+Professor Woon is the author of several law books, including The ASEAN Charter: A Commentary (2015); Walter Woon on Company Law (now in its third edition, edited by Professor Tan Cheng Han), which is a standard text on company law used in law and business schools in Singapore; The Companies Act of Singapore: An Annotation (originally co-written with Andrew Hicks, now forming the basis of Woon’s Corporations Law); and Towards a Rules-Based Community: An ASEAN Legal Service (with Jean-Claude Piris).
+He has also published articles in the Malayan Law Journal, the Malaya Law Review, the Securities Industry Review, the Law Society Journal, the Singapore Academy of Law Journal, the Australian Journal of Corporate Law, the Pacific Rim Law and Policy Journal, the Korean Society of International Law Journal and the Chinese (Taiwan) Yearbook of International Law and Affairs.